nekoduykod/sql_challenge/README.md

 Aloha!
 It`s an engaging, worthwhile challenge for practicing SQL programming.

-**Requirement:** An local database like MS SQL, PostgreSQL, MySQL or others.
+**Requirement:** A local database like MS SQL, PostgreSQL, MySQL or others.
 I used MySQL for the tasks.

 **Create databases** by executing the provided queries from the PDF document.